EpiPandit/atlas-arena/web_app/public/markdown/calomys_musculinus.md

 ## Host for Diseases:

-Chagas, Junin
+Chagas, Junin.

 ## Family Structure:

-Polygamous, litters of 5.4-7.6 individuals
+Polygamous, litters of 5.4-7.6 individuals.

 ## Habitat

 Lives in Argentina, Paraguay, and Bolivia.
-Can be found in argicultural fields
+Can be found in argicultural fields.

 ## Epidemiology